will-moss/osmond/README.md

 #### I lost my bookmarklet, how to get it back?

 You've got multiple ways to get your bookmarklet back :
 - Perform a `GET /bookmarklet` request on Osmond.
-It will display a bookmarklet template to fill in with you secret and email recipient.
+It will display a bookmarklet template to fill in with your secret and email recipient.
 - Perform a `POST /bookmarklet` request on Osmond, providing `secret` and `recipient` in the body.
 It will display a complete bookmarklet.
 - Run `docker logs <YOUR-CONTAINER>` on your Osmond container.
 You should see your bookmarklet's template if you enabled `SHOW_BOOKMARKLET` environment variable.